yegor256/blog/_posts/2016/may/2016-05-10-keynote-clowns.md

 the content, but the jokes will definitely be re-tweeted.
 When a good speaker is talking, the room is laughing every 60 seconds.

+{% quote A well-prepared collection of jokes is much more valuable than the content you will be talking about. %}

 **Swear!**
 Don't be too formal and boring, show a slide with a picture of a naked butt every once in a while.
 Everybody will understand that you're not only a